Hello, my dear friend!

 "Now, you may say, "I know when someone is being passive-aggressive or hurting me on purpose."
 But to say these things you are saying, you read minds.
 If you, in fact, read minds, I'm pretty confident that you'd be a millionaire for reading minds by now."

 "Psychology 101 educates, believing we can read minds is an inaccurate view of reality that leads to personality disorders."

 Finally, I'd say, to myself, "if you want to be connected to God, as you've been diligently praying for most of your life, condition yourself in the habits given above by concentrating and focusing on them into memorization and daily training."

 "Never beat yourself up, and never give up!"

 "Permanence comes with practice!"

 And that's what I'd say.

-My favorite part of my life is the faithful and fearless connection to God that gives me guidance and inspiration to lift others and myself.
-The next favorite part is the smiles, and the thank you's of relief, because I know what it is to suffer, and I hold a prayer tight in my heart for relief for anyone who seeks it.
+My favorite part of life is the faithful and fearless connection to God that gives me guidance and inspiration to lift others and myself.
+The next favorite part is the smiles and the thank you's of relief because I know what it is to suffer, and I hold a prayer tight in my heart for comfort for anyone who seeks it.

 I am but an infant in my spirituality, and I am eager, exhilarated, and excited for my learning to understand more.